 Fix #7: Reset Your Windows PC

-Microsoft allows Windows 10 users to reset their computers.
+Microsoft provides a reset feature for Windows 10 and Windows 11 users.
 Doing this will return your operating system to the way it was when it was accessed the first time, meaning any third-party applications are no longer present.

-Performing a Windows 10 reset gives your computer a fresh start.
-This is a handy fix if you are experiencing a software-related problem and you can’t seem to resolve it.
+Performing a Windows 10/11 reset gives your computer a fresh start.
+This is a handy solution if you’re facing a software-related issue that you can’t seem to resolve.

 Method #1: Reset Windows from Within